Business models

 K-retailer operations in Finland

-In Finland, Kesko’s principal business model is the chain business model, in which some 1,100 independent entrepreneurs – referred to as K-retailers – operate retail stores in Kesko’s chains, which include the grocery store chains, the K-Rauta chain, and the Intersport chain.
+In Finland, Kesko’s principal business model is the chain business model, in which independent entrepreneurs – usually referred to as K-retailers – operate retail stores in Kesko’s chains.
+These include the grocery store chains and the K-Rauta and Intersport chains.
+In total, there are 1,015 retailers in Finland: 856 grocery retailers, 107 building and home improvement retailers, and 52 sports retailers.
 Outside Finland, Kesko mainly engages in own retailing and B2B trade.

-K-retailers are responsible for their store-specific business ideas, customer satisfaction, store personnel and business performance.
+K-retailers are responsible for the business operations of their store, their store-specific business ideas, customer satisfaction, store personnel and sales and profit.
+Each retailer establishes their own store-specific business idea based on customer insight and K Group customer data, in order to offer the best services and selections for their customers.
 The multi-store model, in which one retailer can have multiple stores, creates synergies in e.g. management, personnel resourcing, and product selections.
+Each K Group store is part of its larger community and society, and the retailer entrepreneurs work with various stakeholders.

 Further information